What is an ischemic stroke?

 Diagnosing ischemic stroke

-Anyone displaying any signs of stroke should be taken to a hospital emergency room immediately for diagnosis.
-This will typically first involve a physical examination that may include an ECG to rule out atrial fibrillation, and a review of the person’s medical history, before a number of other scans and tests.
+Anyone displaying any signs of stroke should immediately be taken to a hospital emergency room for diagnosis.
+Typically, this will first involve a physical examination, that may include an ECG to rule out atrial fibrillation and a review of the person’s medical history, before a number of other scans and tests.

 Brain scans can help establish whether a stroke is ischemic or hemorrhagic, as well as its severity and the part of the brain affected.
 CT and MRI scans are the most commonly used types of scans for people suspected of having a stroke.